ethankhall/quorra/docs/src/plugins.md

 This is the simplest, and requires no coding on your part.

-Fill out a config file, and `/dev/null` will match the incoming HTTP request with a known response, and respond!
+Fill out a config file, and Quorra will match the incoming HTTP request with a known response, and respond!
 It's that easy.

 ## Lua